MinterTeam/minter-go-node/docs/install.rst

+.. _install-minter:

 Install Minter
 ==============

-There are several ways you can install Minter Blockchain node on your machine:
+There are several ways you can install Minter Blockchain Testnet node on your machine:

 Using Docker
 ------------